smiling-demon/smiling-demon/README.md

 - 👋 Hi, I’m @smiling-demon
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning about Neural Networks and Deep Learning
+- 🌱 I’m currently learning about Neural Networks and Deep Learning, especially Deep Reinforcement Learning
-- 📫 My life goal is to create a General Artificial Intelligence :)
+- 📫 My life purpose is to create Artificial General Intelligence :)

 <!---
 smiling-demon/smiling-demon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.